HBO’s ‘The Scheme’ reveals that 2017’s NCAA bribery scandal was crazier than you thought

 In a press conference, FBI assistant director William Sweeney Jr. gave a damning message: “Today’s arrest should serve as a warning to others choosing to conduct business this way in the world of college athletics: We have your playbook.”

-It made it seem like the authorities were about rain hellfire on college sports.
+It made it seem like the authorities were about to rain hellfire on college sports.
 The NCAA is a billion-dollar organization, so a pay-for-play scandal like this promised to be the very tip of a much larger, more corrupt iceberg.

 But the maximum sentence anyone received went to Dawkins with 18 months, and there were no further investigations into the matter.